 Mention a visit to Ottawa to anyone and it is likely that the conversation will focus on the array of national museums, the beautiful Rideau Canal and imposing gothic buildings on Parliament Hill.
 All are undoubtedly worthy places to explore in Ottawa (and to be sure, we did them too) but there are also some more unusual sights and activities unique to Ottawa that can make a great addition to any itinerary.
-Here are five of our favourites, plus a few extra suggestions at the end.
+Here are six of our favourites, plus a few extra suggestions at the end.

 Ottawa Jail Hostel

 Visiting a jail isn’t usually something you see featured on ‘things to do’ lists but this is a bit of an exception.
 Perhaps unique to Ottawa, one of the city’s youth hostels is a former jail.
 The Carleton County Gaol was in operation from 1862 until it was shut down in 1972 due to outdated facilities.
 It was converted shortly after by Hostelling International.
 The majority of the hostel rooms are set into the old jail cells, with the old bars and heavy wooden hallway doors still intact.
 It’s an atmospheric place, with footsteps echoing loud along the passageways and cell doors closing with a bang.